Nick Williams' pinch homer lifts Phillies over Reds 6-5 - Philly

-PHILADELPHIA (AP) - Pinch-hitter Nick Williams hit a tiebreaking solo homer in the bottom of the eighth inning to lift the Philadelphia Phillies to a 6-5 victory over the Cincinnati Reds on Monday night.
+Williams hit a tiebreaking solo homer as a pinch-hitter in the bottom of the eighth inning to lift the Philadelphia Phillies to a 6-5 victory over the Cincinnati Reds on Monday night.

 Scott Kingery homered for the first time in his career and Rhys Hoskins also went deep for the Phillies.